vany0114/jekyll-now/_posts/2017-6-2-SignalR-Core-SqlDependency-part1.md

 #### No more Jquery and 3rd party library dependencies:

-The web client will be pure javascript, actually it's made with [TypeScript](https://www.typescriptlang.org/) and how is well known TypeScript compiles a plane javascript, so we got the guarantie (thanks to TypeScript) that our web SignalR Core client is cross-browser, cross-host y cross-OS since the browser supports ECMAScript3. (fortunately all modern browsers support it)
+The web client will be pure javascript, actually it's made with [TypeScript](https://www.typescriptlang.org/) and how is well known TypeScript compiles a plane javascript, so we got the guarantie (thanks to TypeScript) that our web SignalR Core client is cross-browser, cross-host and cross-OS since the browser supports ECMAScript3. (fortunately all modern browsers support it)

 #### No more auto-reconnect with message replay: